 While Genre painting emerged from the Netherlands, Spanish artists soon adopted the style.
 Indeed, Flemish art was popular in Spain, partly due to Spain's earlier rule over the Netherlands.

 The Spanish Golden Age started in the seventeenth century.
-Artists such as Diego Velazquez painted city life and kitchen scenes during this time.
+Artists like Diego Velazquez painted city life and kitchen scenes during this time.
 Later, artists like Francisco Goya experimented with Genre painting to comment on the human experience.

 In addition to these three examples of Genre painting, the English artist William Stott and the French painter Auguste Toulmouche are also worthy of mention.

-With works such as The Ferryman (1881), Stott showed the intense creative collaboration between English and French artists at the time.
-Reflecting a ferry crossing at Grez-sur-Loing (in North-Central France), it's a beautifully calm representation of quiet, country life.
+With works such as The Ferryman 1881, Stott showed the intense creative collaboration between English and French artists at the time.
+Reflecting a ferry crossing at Grez-sur-Loing, in North-Central France, it is a beautifully calm representation of quiet, country life.
 Today, the work hangs in Tate Britain.

 Auguste Toulmouche created many images of middle and upper-class Parisian women representing a more luxurious approach to Genre paintings.
 Popular with the French Academy, these artworks all featured women in domestic scenes engaged in everyday activities.
-Reading Lesson and The Reluctant Bride are just two examples of his sumptuous settings and their beautiful inhabitants.
+Reading Lesson and The Reluctant Bride exemplify his sumptuous settings and beautiful inhabitants.

-We proudly display thousands of fine art reproductions.
+Fine art reproductions are for sale with a choice from thousands of famous oil paintings.
 With some of the most famous examples of Dutch Genre painting, you'll discover stunning masterpieces to adorn your walls.